pranavmahabs/bindcompare/README.rst

 Credits
 =======

-This was script was written at Brown University in the `Larschan Lab <https://www.larschanlab.com>`__ by Pranav Mahableshwarkar under the guidance of Mukulika Ray, PhD and Erica Larschan, PhD.
+This script was written at Brown University in the `Larschan Lab <https://www.larschanlab.com>`__ by Pranav Mahableshwarkar under the guidance of Mukulika Ray, PhD and Erica Larschan, PhD.